Starshipping/PyLlamaRec/dataloader/templates/README.md

 ### vigogne

 The default alpaca template, translated to french.
-This template was used to train the "Vigogne" LoRA and is
+This template was used to train the "Vigogne" LoRA and is to be used to query it, or for extra fine tuning.